 The HRA Rule That Has Not Changed Since 1961 Just Changed

-This changed on April 1, 2026.
-Rule 279 of the Income Tax Rules 2026, notified under the new Income Tax Act 2025, expanded the metro city list to eight.
-Bengaluru, Hyderabad, Pune and Ahmedabad are now classified as metro cities for HRA purposes.
-Employees in these cities who pay rent can now claim HRA exemption up to 50% of their basic salary, instead of the 40% that applied until March 31, 2026.
+Rule 279 of the Income Tax Rules 2026, notified under the Income Tax Act 2025, expanded the metro list to eight cities from April 1, 2026.
+Bengaluru, Hyderabad, Pune, and Ahmedabad are now classified as metro cities.
+The HRA exemption ceiling for employees in these four cities moves from 40% of basic salary to 50%.

 Jump directly to: HRA formula explained with the three-number calculation.
 Kavya's example shows old vs new exemption for a Bengaluru employee in rupee terms.
 City-wise exemption table confirms which cities are now at 50% and which remain at 40%.
 Old vs new regime decision tells you when HRA makes the old regime worth choosing.